xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 independence.
 This sparked smaller (unsuccessful) revolutions in Italian and German areas.

-[THE REVOLUTIONS OF 1848/1849]{.ul}
+THE REVOLUTIONS OF 1848/1849

-The most significant wave of revolutions occurred in [1848/1849]{.ul}, and the only areas that were not involved were the Iberian peninsula, Northern Britain, the Scandinavian countries, the Tsarist Empire and the Ottoman Empire.
-The main claims regarded [constitutions, national unification and independence, and involved unfulfilled promises exacerbated by the Congress of Vienna]{.ul}.
+The most significant wave of revolutions occurred in 1848/1849, and the only areas that were not involved were the Iberian peninsula, Northern Britain, the Scandinavian countries, the Tsarist Empire and the Ottoman Empire.
+The main claims regarded constitutions, national unification and independence, and involved unfulfilled promises exacerbated by the Congress of Vienna.

-These were mostly successful, but there were also [fault lines between revolutionaries]{.ul}; this was a sign that the social, political and economic landscape of Europe had changed a lot, and the main fault was between moderate liberals (who were for constitutional monarchy) and democrats/republicans/socialist forces, and between the bourgeoisie
+These were mostly successful, but there were also fault lines between revolutionaries; this was a sign that the social, political and economic landscape of Europe had changed a lot, and the main fault was between moderate liberals (who were for constitutional monarchy) and democrats/republicans/socialist forces, and between the bourgeoisie